 Pyramid of the Niches in Tajín

-Possibly one of the most impressive pre-Hispanic temples in Mexico from the aesthetic point of view is the so-called Pirámide de los Nichos, built in the state of Veracruz.
+Possibly one of the most impressive pre-Hispanic temples in Mexico from an aesthetic point of view is the so-called Pirámide de Los Nichos, built in the state of Veracruz.

 Temples in Monte Alban

-Erected as one of the most representative enclaves of the Zapotec and Mixtec culture, Monte Albán concentrates in its interior very diverse sacred buildings and houses that were inhabited by different cultures over time.
+Erected as one of the most representative enclaves of the Zapotec and Mixtec cultures, Monte Albán concentrates on its interior very diverse sacred buildings and houses that were inhabited by different cultures over time.